fuzziqersoftware/newserv/README.md

 # Docker
 Docker is new and mostly unsupported at this time.
 However, here are some best-effort steps to build and run in a docker container on Ubuntu Linux.
-Tested on Ubuntu 22.04.4 LTS, using Portainer for the Docker compose.
+Tested on Ubuntu 22.04.4 LTS.
-Note: You cannot have anything running on port 53 (DNS).
+Note: You cannot have anything except this docker container using port 53 (DNS) on your server.

 ### Install prerequisites
 ```